Guest Services Representative

 Both weekend and weekday shifts are available; applicants should expect to work two to three days a week, including at least one weekend day.
-This is an hourly (wage) position.
+This is an hourly (wage) position, earning $10.57 an hour.
 It does not have health insurance, retirement or paid leave.

 To apply please send a letter of interest, resume, and Commonwealth of Virginia application* to Lacey Villiva, Education Manager, at firstname.lastname@example.org.

 *To submit a Commonwealth of Virginia Job Application, please visit https://virginiajobs.peopleadmin.com/.
 You will need to create an account, fill out a draft application, and email a copy of the application saved as a pdf.

 Director of Development

 George Mason’s Gunston Hall, a National Historic Landmark located on scenic Mason Neck in Fairfax County, Virginia, is pleased to announce an exciting new opportunity for an entrepreneurial and action oriented leader to build a sustainable program of philanthropic giving.
 We are seeking a passionate and innovative leader with the vision, energy, and ability to inspire, develop, and implement a vibrant and strategic program of institutional advancement.
 In addition to building a robust annual fun, and in consultation with the Commonwealth of Virginia and the National Society of The Colonial Dames of America, we have adopted a new 20-year master plan that calls for more than $60 million in capital projects.